shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Additionally, whenever you sleep, fall unconscious, or die, your spell effects fade rapidly.
 After 1 minute of you being asleep, unconscious, or dead, your spell effects disappear automatically.

+Your spell effects are temporary, even if the spell explicitly states that it is permanent.
+Objects and creatures that you create are also temporary.
+Your spell effects automatically disappear/revert when any of the following happens:

+-   You are asleep, unconscious, or dead for 1 minute or longer
+-   The center of the spell effect leaves your tether range
+-   The spell’s duration expires
+-   You leave the plane

 ## Casting Cantrips

 Cantrips cost 1 spell point to cast.
 You can apply Bond Affinity options to cantrips just like leveled spells.